ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 An Attester SHOULD fail an attestation request if it contains a request attribute with an unrecognized type.
 An environment with an Attester that ignores unrecognized attributes forces the Presenter to review the generated evidence for necessary information.

-An Attester MUST NOT include entities and attributes in the generated attestation message if these entities and attributes were not specified as part of the request.
+An Attester MUST NOT include entities and attributes in the generated PKIX evidence if these entities and attributes were not specified as part of the request.
 This is to give the Presenter the control on what information is disclosed by the Attester.

 An Attester MUST fail an attestation request if the Presenter does not have the appropriate access rights to the entities included